odoo/documentation/accounting/others/taxes/taxcloud.rst

   :align: center

 * Click the Refresh Icon next to *Default Category* to import the TIC product categories from TaxCloud (Taxability Information Codes).
-Some categories may imply specific rates.
+Some categories may imply specific rates or attract product/service type exemptions.
 * Select your default *TIC Code*.
 This will apply to any new product created.
-* Set a specific TaxCloud Category on the *General Information* tab of the Product, or on the Product Category.
+* Set a specific TaxCloud TIC Category on the *General Information* tab of the Product, or on the Product Category.
 * Make sure your company address is complete (including the state and the zip code).
 Go to :menuselection:`Settings --> Users & Companies --> Companies`